chainwikinet/wikijs-yam-content/trade.md

 - https://uniswap.info/token/0x0AaCfbeC6a24756c20D41914F2caba817C0d8521
 - https://coinmarketcap.com/currencies/yamv3/

-# YAMv2
+# YAMv1 and YAMv2

+> The following tokens are no longer supported by the development team.
+The information below is provided solely for archival/educational purposes.
+{.is-warning}

+## YAMv2

-> YAMv2 has no team support and can no longer be developed.
-YAMv2 can still be bought, sold, and migrated to the current YAM token.
+While YAMv2 has no team support and can no longer be developed, YAMv2 can still be bought, sold, and migrated to the current YAM token.
-{.is-info}

 The YAMv2 Token on Etherscan:
 https://etherscan.io/token/0xaba8cac6866b83ae4eec97dd07ed254282f6ad8a